1948 Cupa României final

 The 1948 Cupa României Final was the 11th final of Romania's most prestigious football cup competition.
-It was disputed between ITA Arad and CFR Timișoara, and was won by ITA Arad after a game with 5 goals.
+It was disputed between ITA Arad and CFR Timișoara, and was won by Arad after a game with 5 goals.
 It was the first cup title in the history of ITA Arad.

-Also this final was the first Cupa României final after war and a break of 4 years, last final was disputed exactly 5 years ago on 15 August 1943.
-The cup was not played in those years because of World War II.
+This was the first Cupa României final after the Second World War, with the previous edition played exactly five years earlier on 15 August 1943.

+Due to scheduling issues, the final (though corresponding to the 1947–48 autumn-winter-spring season) was not played until mid-August; this had a knock-on effect for the next season, with its final played in December 1949.